-RBSE 12th results 2018 Date and Time: Science, Commerce results to release on this date
+RBSE 12th results 2018: BSER Science, Commerce results today; when and how to check at rajresults.nic.in

 RBSE 12th results 2018: Date and time

 The students can get their results through the official websites, rajeduboard.rajasthan.gov.in, rajresults.nic.in on May 23, Wednesday from 6:15 pm.
 The results will also be available at the third party websites — indiaresults.com.
-Class 12 examinations were held at 5,507 centers across the state
+Class 12 examinations were held at 5,507 centres across the state

 To check their marks, candidates have to visit the official websites and enter their roll number to view their scores.
 The candidates can also avail their marks through SMS.
 Last year, the results were announced on June 8, 2017 and the pass percentage for science was 90.36 per cent while for commerce it was 90.88 per cent.

 As per the RBSE official, the board will declare the results of Class 12 Humanities and the Class 10 examination in June, following the trend of the previous year.
-Last year, 78.96 per cent students cleared the Class 10 examination, out of which 79.01 per cent were boys and 78.89 per cent girls.
-A total of 10,72,799 students had appeared for the examinations.
+Last year, a total of 2.34 lakh students appeared for their Class 12 examination from the science stream, 48,113 students appeared from the commerce stream.
+There was 5.86 lakh students registered from the Arts stream in which 3.14 lakh were boys and 2.71 lakh were girls.

 For all the latest Education News, download Indian Express App